cutff/client-side-encryption/html-js/Readme.md

 ==========
 Sample code for client-side encryption

+JavaScript version 0_1_5
+---

+The 0_1_5 version of the JavaScript client-side encryption library upgrades the random number generator and the JSBN implementation.

 JavaScript version 0_1_4
 ---
  The 0_1_4 version of the JavaScript client-side encryption offers a LuhnCheck and default validations on other fields.